How to Crop Images Into Different Shapes (Square, Circle, Triangle)

 - You can then open or download it to your computer.

 This tool is fun and easy to use once you get the hang of it.
 It’s probably my personal favorite of the bunch.
 I used the tool to edit an image of Garfield into a star shape.
 Here’s the result:

 The Only Limit Is Your Imagination

-Now you know how to crop images into various shapes in Office and also with online tools.
+Now you know how to crop images into various shapes in Office and online tools.
 Hopefully, this guide was fun and easy to follow.
 May you have loads of fun trying out these cropping options.

-Good luck cropping and feel free to add your ideas to the comments section below.
+Good luck cropping, and feel free to add your ideas to the comments section below.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.